 Our website uses video components from YouTube LLC, 901 Cherry Ave., 94066 San Bruno, CA, USA, hereinafter referred to as "YouTube", which is a company of Google Inc., Amphitheater Parkway, Mountain View, CA 94043, USA.
 We use the option "extended data protection mode" provided by YouTube.
 According to the information provided by YouTube, no information about you is stored in this mode simply by visiting the subpage in which the YouTube video is embedded.
 Only when you play the embedded YouTube video will cookies be installed on your end device and personal data transmitted to YouTube.
 If you are logged in to your YouTube account at the time of playing the YouTube video, your internet usage behavior will be assigned to your personal YouTube profile.

-Our website uses Twitter and other widgets.
-According to the information provided by Twitter, no information about you is stored in this mode simply by visiting the subpage in which the widgets are embedded.
+Our website uses Twitter, Facebook, and Linkedin.
+According to the information provided by Twitter, Facebook, and LinkedIn no information about you is stored in this mode simply by visiting the subpage in which the widgets are embedded.
 Only when you click on the widgets your personal data will be transmitted to Twitter.